 This thought makes us question our intuition.
 When we get into the wrong relationship we ask ourselves, “Why didn’t I know better?”
 We can’t always see the warning signs that our chosen partner isn’t the right fit for us.
 This is something you see in hindsight.
 You have to learn that lesson over time.
 It isn’t always an easy lesson to learn.
 When someone breaks up with you it’s obvious then that you’ve chosen the wrong person but how could you have known sooner?
 Just as it’s smart to check in with your partner to make sure that their needs are met, it’s also necessary to check in with yourself.

 Long before a relationship ends both parties are somewhat aware that it should.

-If you know what you want and what you’re asking for, instead of settling for what others are willing to give you, then you will be the one ending any bad situationship, relationship or the like.
+If you know what you want and what you’re asking for (and don’t settle for what others are willing to give you) then you will be the one to end any bad situationship, relationship, or the like.
 No one will disappear from your life that you didn’t want gone in the first place.
 If your current crush or lover is drifting away, double check that you’re avoiding these mistakes.